-Montserrat is a geometric sans serif fonts inspired by the old posters and signs in the traditional Montserrat neighborhood of Buenos Aires.
+Montserrat is a geometric sans serif font inspired by the old posters and signs in the traditional Montserrat neighborhood of Buenos Aires.
 It will make headings stand out on your homepage, landing pages, and blog.
 Take a look at Dang & Blast’s homepage below to see the font in action.

 You’ll want to take the time to replace this with your own custom homepage.
-Since this is a visitor’s first impression of your site and possibly your business, your homepage should introduce your brand, briefly explain your products or services, and point out the next step these visitors can take once they’re done exploring the page.
+This is a visitor’s first impression of your site and business.
+This means that your homepage should introduce your brand, briefly explain your products or services, and point out the next step these visitors can take once they’re done exploring the page.

-To achieve these goals, you should include a few items, including an about section, email opt-in form, and contact information.
+To achieve these goals, you should include a few items, including an about section, an email opt-in form, and contact information.
 Once you’ve created a clean and persuasive landing page, you can then set it as the homepage of your site.

 You want to make it as easy as possible for visitors to browse your site so they stay longer and read more of your content.
 To create a custom navigation menu that helps increase your page views and reduce your bounce rate, you can use WordPress’ built-in menu editor.

-For example, your menu might only include an About Us, Shop, and Blog tab.
+For example, your menu might only include About Us, Shop, and Blog tabs.
 You can then create sub-menus that will appear as drop-down items when a visitor hovers over one of the parent tabs.
-Such an organized navigation system will ensure your visitors have a seamless experience and make your site look more professional.
+Such an organized navigation system will help your visitors have a seamless experience and make your site look more professional.

 But you can use a plugin or code snippet to place a search box in the navigation menu.
 That way visitors can type in a keyword to quickly and easily find the content they’re looking for if they don’t see it among your menu tabs.

 In WordPress, your favicon is the icon displayed in your visitor’s browser tab or as a bookmark when saved to their browser or phone.
 These icons are small but mighty.
 Say your visitor has a dozen tabs open in their browser.
 Your favicon will ensure your site stands out so that the visitor can quickly get back to your content.